 Wine rated (2025 guide) 95/100

-Quite heady on the nose, remarkably opulent, with notes of sun-kissed fruit.
-The palate is concentrated and rich in fleshy fruit, supported by refreshing acidity that structures the whole and gives it a beautiful energy.
-I particularly appreciate its fine, salty tannins, blending hints of mint, clove, and licorice.
-It is not yet fully open at this stage, but retains a fairly refined structure, and the different elements are very well presented, with power and balance.
+The nose is quite heady and remarkably opulent, with notes of sun-kissed fruit.
+The palate is concentrated and rich in fleshy fruit, supported by a refreshing acidity that gives the wine structure and a lovely vibrancy.
+I particularly appreciate its fine, mineral-driven tannins, blending hints of mint, clove, and licorice.
+It isn’t quite open yet, but retains a fairly refined structure, and the various elements are very well presented, with power and balance.
 The finish reveals notes of plum, blackcurrant, black pepper, and tobacco.
-2028-2048
+2028–2048

 Guide Hachette des vins